primeroIMS/primero/ansible/README.md

 run one of these or a combo of the three.
 This is done using ansible tags.
 If you run this playbook with no `--tags` then none these options real run by default.
 In order to run these options you must specify the tag associated with the option.
 There is also an option, which should be used the first time you create primeo, to crete the `local.env` file.
 You must use the tag `local-env` to create this file, if this tag is not supplied then the `local.env` file will not be created.
+If you are creating the `local.env` you must have created the `secrets.yml` file.
+In order to get the playbook to detect the variables in the `secrets.yml` file you must supply it via the command line when running the ansible-playbook with `-e` or `--extra-vars` flag, and the file name.
+So, add `-e @secrets.yml` or `--extra-vars @secrets.yml` to the ansible-playbook command.

     For building use tag `build`.